aryputh/cpts-122-final/README.md

 4. Collect various items around the map.

 ### Download Link
-[Google Drive 🔗](https://drive.google.com/file/d/1jQ-S5pchkhKBgvp0egKq04AtiRcXCnHa/view?usp=sharing) (Link will be deprecated later)
+This game requires your own downloading of files and compilation to play.
+You can instead look at the video to see how the game is played.

 ### Collaborators
-- Aryan Puthran (Section 6)
+- Aryan Puthran (Class Lab Section 6)
-- Johnny Davis (Section 5)
+- Johnny Davis (Class Lab Section 5)

 ### Link to Video
 [YouTube 🔗](https://youtu.be/71UAxbFAz78)